-A.2.c Lobbyists - The 2016 Act
+B.2.c Lobbyists - The 2016 Act

-12. The Commissioner has a duty to investigate and report on complaints that a person has or might have failed to comply with section 8(1) of the 2016 Act (Lobbying (Scotland) Act 2016), failed to provide accurate and complete information in an application made under section 9, to comply with the duty to submit information returns under section 11 or to supply accurate and complete information in response to an information notice in accordance with section 17.
-The Commissioner may make a finding of fact if satisfied on the balance of probabilities that the fact is established.
+- 19. The Commissioner has a duty to investigate and report on complaints that a person has or might have: - failed to comply with section 8(1) of the 2016 Act - failed to provide accurate and complete information in an application made under section 9 of the 2016 Act - failed to comply with the duty to submit information returns under section 11 of the 2016 Act, or - failed to supply accurate and complete information in response to an information notice in accordance with section 17 of the 2016 Act.

-A.2.d Public Appointments - Code of Practice
+B.2.d Public Appointments - Code of Practice

-13. The Commissioner has a duty under the Public Appointments and Public Bodies etc. (Scotland) Act 2003 to prepare a Code of Practice for Ministerial Appointments to Public Bodies in Scotland (the Code of Practice) and to promote compliance with its provisions.
-The Code includes guidelines on the methods and practices to be employed by the Scottish Ministers in making public appointments.
-The Scottish Ministers and the Scottish Government directorates on their behalf are expected to follow the Code to ensure that appointments are made on merit, after fair and open competition.
-The Code and the guidance on its application produced by the Commissioner have statutory force.
-The Commissioner is required to report to the Scottish Parliament in cases in which the Code has been breached and where that breach is material in nature.
+- 20. The Commissioner has a duty under the 2003 Act to prepare a Code of Practice for Ministerial Appointments to Public Bodies in Scotland (the Code of Practice) and to promote compliance with its provisions. - 21.
+The Code of Practice includes guidelines on the methods and practices to be employed by the Scottish Ministers in making public appointments.
+The Scottish Ministers and the Scottish Government directorates on their behalf are expected to follow the Code of Practice to ensure that appointments are made on merit, after fair and open competition.
+The Code of Practice and the guidance on its application produced by the Commissioner have statutory force.
+The Commissioner is required to report to the Scottish Parliament on cases in which the Code has been breached and where that breach is material in nature.

-A.3 General Approach to Investigations
+B.3 General Approach to Investigations and Directions